InumberX/example-flocss-with-astro/flocss-with-astro/README.md

-# Static Site Generator with Docker React
+# Static Site Generator with Docker astro

 ## Development with Docker